awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan.md

 +

 **Select the wireless devices and LoRaWAN gateways that you'll need**
 The [AWS Partner Device Catalog](https://devices.amazonaws.com/search?page=1&sv=iotclorawan) contains gateways and developer kits that are qualified for use with AWS IoT Core for LoRaWAN\.
-You can use [Amazon Sidewalk Integration for AWS IoT Core](iot-sidewalk.md) to connect devices that use Amazon Sidewalk to your AWS IoT Core for LoRaWAN solution\.
 +

 **Add your wireless devices and LoRaWAN gateways to AWS IoT Core for LoRaWAN**